Slack vs Discord: Everything You Need to Know (2026)

 Search options in Discord

-Discord’s search function is not bad either, allowing you to narrow down your results via several filters, but it can’t compare to Slack’s elaborate modifiers.
+Discord’s search function is not bad either, allowing you to narrow down your results via several filters, but it can’t compare to Slack’s elaborate modifiers meant for professional communication.

 One upside of Discord, though, is the fact that you can search your entire message history, no matter the pricing plan you’re using.